bpython/curtsies/readme.md

                     a = t.array_from_text("try a, b, or ctrl-D") t.render_to_terminal(a)

-When a Terminal object is passed an array with more rows than it's height, it writes the entire array to the terminal, scrolling down so that the extra rows at the top of the 2D array end up out of view.
+When a Canvas object is passed an array with more rows than it's height, it writes the entire array to the terminal, scrolling down so that the extra rows at the top of the 2D array end up out of view.
 This behavior is particularly useful for writing command line interfaces.